imfdlh/data-role-recommendation/Comparison of 4 Experiments.md

 # Comparing 4 experiments
 The 4 Experiments are as followed:
-1/a/ Without Undersampling and without dropout
+1. Without Undersampling and without dropout (v 1.a)
-1/b/ With undersampling but without dropout
+2. With undersampling but without dropout (v 1.b)
-2/a/ Without Undersampling but with dropout
+3. Without Undersampling but with dropout (v 2.a)
-2/b/ With undersampling and with dropout
+4. With undersampling and with dropout (v 2.b)

 Uni-LSTM
 - In 4 experiments, for Uni-LSTM model, all of them have the best AUC score of validation set on the base model (1.a - 75, 1.b - 78%, 2.a - 73, 2.b - 76).